 What is gluten free?

 Many people test negative for Coeliac Disease but still find that eating wheat and gluten makes them feel awful.
-This is because you may have a food sensitivity and this can be addressed with dietary changes and herbal medicine to reduce the reactivity of your immune system.
+A number of things could cause this reaction including a food intolerance, low levels of stomach acid, IBS or SIBO.
+This can be addressed with dietary changes and herbal medicine to reduce the reactivity of your gut and immune system.